-One of the most cherished research areas by political scientists is the democratization process.
-According to the above-mentioned empirical data provided by Freedom House, approximately 60% of states, representing the same percentage of world population, are electoral democracies.
-This means that the majority of the UN member states are democracies
+One of the most cherished research areas by political scientists is the democatisation process.
+According to the above-mentioned empirical data provided by Freedom House (see Para.
+1), approximately 60% of the states representing the same percentage of world population are electoral democracies.
+This means that the majority of the UN member states are democracies.

 Starting from these empirical data, Francis Fukuyama (1992) formulated a philosophy of history according to which democracy has prevailed in its struggle against fascist and communist regimes, even though a complete success has not yet been achieved in a significant part of developing countries.
-However, democracy has obtained its strategic success, which marks the beginning of an era of peace.
+However, democracy has obtained its strategic success, that marks the beginning of an era of peace.